Enhancing Spin Transfer Torque in Magnetic Tunnel Junction Devices: Exploring the Influence of Capping Layer Materials and Thickness on Device Characteristics

-Having proven the superior performance of MTJs with the Ta capping layer, we embarked on an effort to determine the optimal thickness of the Ta layer for maximizing SST-MTJs' performance.
+Having proven the superior performance of MTJs with the Ta capping layer, we embarked on an effort to determine the optimal thickness of the Ta layer for maximizing STT-MTJs' performance.
 As a consequence, we fabricate a collection of A-MTJs and B-MTJs, each with distinct thicknesses of Ta, namely $t_{\rm {Ta}}$=2/4/6/8/10 nm and a constant thickness of $t_{\rm Ru}$=7nm.
 The TMR ratio and resistance area of these stacks are shown in Fig. \ref{TMR2} (a) and (b).
 The TMR ratio of the B-MTJs exhibited a decrease as the thickness of Ta increased, whereas no noteworthy change in the TMR ratio of the A-MTJs was observed.
 Two potential reasons for the observed effect of Ta capping layer thickness on the TMR ratio are its role as a Boron sink, which is known to affect the TMR ratio through Boron diffusion, and its potential influence on the crystallization of the free layer.
 The crystallization of Ta depends on its thickness, with thin layers (<5 nm) crystallizing in beta-phase and thicker layers (>10 nm) in alpha-phase, which could affect the overall crystallization of the stack.
 However, the 0.21 nm Ta layer in the free layer is specifically designed to mitigate the influence of NiFe crystallization on CoFeB, which ultimately determines the TMR ratio.

-The minimum current density required to trigger the STT oscillations in the MTJs is critical current density, $J_{c}$.
-For B-MTJ with a diameter of 300 nm critical current is about 3mA, or on the other hand around 0.04 $\mathrm{A}/\mu \mathrm{m}^2$, whereas no auto-oscillation was observed at low critical currents in the A-MTJs.
+The minimum current density required to trigger the STT oscillations in the MTJs is critical current density, $J_{c}$.As shown in Fig. \ref{fig4}, for B-MTJ with a diameter of 300 nm critical current is about 4.5mA, or on the other hand around 0.064 $\mathrm{A}/\mu \mathrm{m}^2$, whereas no auto-oscillation was observed at low critical currents in the A-MTJs.
+Furthermore, Fig. \ref{fig4}(d) demonstrates that B-MTJ devices showcase a notable high output power in the micro-watt range.
 To theoretically validate these observations, we utilized the macrospin model, which provides an expression for critical current as \cite{khalsa2015critical, costa2017high, faber2009dynamic}

 where $e$ is the charge of the electron, $\mu_0$ is the permeability of free space, $\hbar$ the Planck constant, $M_\mathrm{s}$ the magnetization saturation, $\alpha$ the Gilbert damping constant, $d$ the thickness of the free layer, and P the spin polarization.
 As previously described, both the B-MTJs and A-MTJs possess comparable saturation magnetization and anisotropy; thus, the relatively lower critical current of the former as compared to the latter can be attributed to their reduced damping.
 To validate this hypothesis, we utilized an TRMOKE technique method to measure the damping of the stacks.
 The MTJs with Ru and Cu capping layers not only demonstrated inferior performance when compared to those with a Ta capping layer, but also produced a noisier Kerr signal in TRMOKE measurements due to their elevated laser absorption and subsequently decreased penetration depth (under the same power of laser and magnetic field).
 Therefore in the following, only MTJs with capping layer X Ta/4 Ru are reported, due to their higher signal to noise ratio in the TRMOKE measurements.